abetusk/2d/ellemal/instructions/instructions.md

 The basic idea is to laser cut some art, glue it to an EL panel and then affix it to a jacket with velcro.
-The wires are poked through the back of the jacket and wired through the lining to access the power source placed in a battery pack in the jacket pocket.
+The wires are poked through the back of the jacket and wired through the lining to access the power source in the jacket pocket.
-The patches are semi flexible and act like standard art patches.
+The patches are semi flexible and act like standard jacket patches.

+The patches on the jacket are a bit fragile but can withstand "everyday" usage.
+Protetecting the panels from breakage is an ongoing experiment and the current methods presented below, such as strain relief, are our current attempts at making the panels more robust against everyday use.

 Even though the idea is pretty simple the results look striking.